giantjeaks/Datastructure-and-Algorithm/README.md

 - pop ->  Removes and returns the value at the end of the stack
 - peek -> Returns the value at the end of the stack.
-- push -> Put the velue on to the end of stack.
+- push -> Put the value on to the end of stack.